 The City of Bloomington is committed to affirmatively furthering fair housing.
 Through the CDBG funding provided to Prairie State Legal Services (PSLS) for their fair housing program, the City is activity funding efforts to eliminate and deter unfair housing practices.
 The program through PSLS provides critical legal services for community members that believe they have experienced housing discrimination.
 Additionally, PSLS staff provide fair housing education and outreach services on the matter.
 An analysis of fair housing impediments was included in the 2020-2024 Consolidated Plan public outreach and planning process through the work of program partner Prairie State Legal Services.
 Additionally, fair housing information and research was included in the BN Home-Regional Housing Study published in October 2017.
+Fair housing information is also provided to CDBG housing rehabilitation participants.

 CDBG regulations require public service activities be capped at 15% of the annual allocation.
 The City typically funds 5-6 public services project a year at the maximum allowed funding level.
-Long-standing public service partners include Providing Access To Help (PATH), Recycling Furniture for Families, Peace Meals, and the West Bloomington Revitalization Project.
+Long-standing Annual Action Plan-DRAFT public service partners include Providing Access To Help (PATH), Recycling Furniture for Families, OSF Peace Meals, and the West Bloomington Revitalization Project.